-Second grade is an important year for a child.
-Your child has just finished their first year in a “big school” and is now ready to continue his/hers learning process.
+Second grade is an important year for any child.
+Your child has just finished their first year in a “big school” and is now ready to continue their learning process.
 Second grade involves knowing more than just facts; they need to apply them as well.
 Second graders need to be able to think, solve problems, and know why they are solving the problems.
-A child’s critical thinking skills will increase.
+Your child’s critical thinking skills will increase.

-Here is an example checklist of what a child needs to know before starting first grade (checklist can vary based on your state’s academic standards).
+Here is an example checklist of what a child needs to know before starting second grade.

 Reading and Reading Comprehension Skills